One of my friends told me when I became pregnant, you’re a researcher, you’ll do your research and you’ll figure it out.

-Ranging from informative to entertaining, irreverent to sentimental and covering topics from labour to starting solids, sleep and gross motor development, there’s something for everyone, and if you’ve got a question, the answer is probably somewhere among these links.
+Ranging from informative to entertaining, irreverent to sentimental and covering topics from labour to starting solids, sleep and gross motor development, there’s something for everyone.

 My Strong Little Body by Alana Gardini (affiliate link)